 - are in any way restricted in your movements

 No matter how serious your disability might be, you will still take the same driving test as every other test candidate.
 However, more time may be allowed for the test.
 This is to allow the examiner to talk to you about your disability and any adaptations fitted to your vehicle.

-Information about vehicle adaptations for motorists with disabilities and the elderly can be obtained from Disability Action.
+You can get information about vehicle adaptations for motorists with disabilities and the elderly from Disability Action.